 Our travel tips: Winter in New York City tends to be on the wetter and snowier side—make sure to pack plenty of layers and waterproof clothing.

 Crowds in New York are steady year-round, so make sure to book accommodations and attractions early if possible.
+If you'd like to learn more about the best areas to stay in NYC before you plan your trip, you can find our detailed area-by-area guide here.

 10. Bar Harbor and Acadia National Park, ME